UWCS/rs118/src/raytracer.md

 - [Dot](https://www.mathsisfun.com/algebra/vectors-dot-product.html) and [cross](https://www.mathsisfun.com/algebra/vectors-cross-product.html) products
 - A `len()` method, to get it's magnitude
-- A `normalise()` method, to convert a vector to a vector with the same direction but magnitude 1.
+- A `normalise()` method, to scale a vector to unity magnitude.
 - A `to_rgb()` method that converts a vector with all all 0.0-1.0 values to an `image::Rgb`.
-- A `map()` method, that applies a function to each element of the vector, consuming it and returning a new vector.
+- A `map()` method, that applies a function to each element of the vector, consuming it and returning a new vector, similar to the `map()` method for arrays.

 Create a new `vector.rs` file, and include it in the module tree with a `mod vector;` statement in main.
 Then create a simple struct, `Vec3`, with three `f64` fields: x, y, z.
 Then, implement all these methods on it.
 Start with `dot()` and `len()`, then try `cross()`.
 Do `map()` next, as you can use it to then implement `to_rgb()` and `normalise()`.
 Look at the docs for [std::array::map](https://doc.rust-lang.org/std/primitive.array.html#method.map) for help with your map implementation, you want to take some function as an argument, and apply it to all 3 elements in your vector.